Can’t Eat Fish? Try These Alternatives

-Alternatives is you can’t eat fish
+Alternatives are you can’t eat fish

 Need a top-up of vitamin D?
 Eat some fish!
 Vitamin B2 (Riboflavin) is key to breaking down carbohydrates into energy.
 Guess what?
 Fish is full of that, too.

-The endless benefits are exciting, but it all gets a bit wearing for those of us who can’t eat fish either because of allergies or ethical concerns.
+The endless benefits are exciting, but it all gets a bit worn for those of us who can’t eat fish either because of allergies or ethical concerns.
 Is there anything that can provide the same kind of health benefits?
 The answer is yes — but not necessarily all in one package.

 You can easily obtain all the nutritional benefits of fish with an alternative diet.
 The important thing is to bear in mind which health benefits you’re looking for and find the appropriate alternative.